Use those fresh garden cucumbers and make these Super Easy Dill Pickles from scratch for your own crunchy, dill, pickle treat!

 - 5 medium to large fresh cucumbers

-- 2 cloves of garlic
+- 4 cloves fresh garlic

-- 2 sprigs of fresh dill
+- 4 sprigs of fresh dill

-- 1/2 teaspoon of coriander seeds
+- 1/2 teaspoon coriander seeds

-- 1/4 teaspoon of yellow mustard seeds
+- 1/4 teaspoon yellow mustard seeds

-- 1/4 teaspoon of whole peppercorns
+- 1/4 teaspoon whole peppercorns

-- 1/8 teaspoon of red pepper flakes
+- 1/8 teaspoon red pepper flakes

-- 2 cups of water
+- 2 cups water

 - Pack them into a quart jars, super tight.

 - After 3 days test your pickles for flavor and crunch.
-If to your liking, put in fridge to stop fermentation process.
+If to your liking, put jars in fridge to stop fermentation process.